Electa-Git/Z-tool/Examples/README.md

 3. Define the connectivity of the scan blocks: _for single-bus analysis this step is not needed_.

 If there is more than one scan block, then the topology information needs to be provided so as to scan the system as efficiently as possible, and later study its stability.
 Only the blocks specified in the topology file are considered for the scan and subsequent analysis while the others are ignored (by-passed).
 Each scan block has two series-connection points, shown in the canvas by the numbers 1 and 2.
-The topology is specified via a binary _2N×2N_ matrix where _N_ is the number of scan blocks involved, and 1 indicates no further connection to other blocks or interconnection between the different blocks at their corresponding side, which can be 1 or 2.
+The topology is specified via a binary _2N×2N_ symmetric matrix where _N_ is the number of scan blocks involved:
+- **A one in the diagonal** entries indicates no further connection to other blocks
+- **Off-diagonal ones** indicate interconnection between the blocks at their corresponding sides, which can be 1 or 2
+- **Zeros** indicate no interconnection between the blocks at their corresponding sides

 The scan routine decouples the network at these points so each side, i.e. 1 or 2, connects to a different subsystem.
-When several blocks are interconnected via electrical components they define a _network_.
+When several blocks are interconnected via electrical components they define a _subsystem_.
 The sides are labed as X-1 and X-2 in the topology file, where X corresponds to the user-defined PSCAD block name.
-For instance, the HVDC cable network of the point-to-point example is defined from the MMC1_DC block side 1 to the MMC2_DC block side 1.
-This is specified in the topology file as a 1 in the row MMC2_DC-1 and column MMC1_DC-1 (and vice-versa as this matrix is symmetric).
+For instance, the HVDC cable network of the point-to-point example is defined from the _MMC1_DC_ block side 1 to the _MMC2_DC_ block side 1.
+This is specified in the topology file as a 1 in the row _MMC2_DC-1_ and column _MMC1_DC-1_ (and vice-versa as this matrix is symmetric).
 The other side of each DC scan block connects to a MMC which is also connected to an AC scan block at its AC-side.
 The special case of AC/DC converters is recognized by the package as these are always key components when studying system dynamics.
 This table can just be pasted into a text file which path is an argument to the [frequency sweep](../Source/ztoolacdc/frequency_sweep.py) and [stability analysis](../Source/ztoolacdc/stability.py) functions.
-To verify that the system topology is specified correctly, setting _visualize_network=True_ in the [frequency_sweep](../Source/ztoolacdc/frequency_sweep.py) function returns a simplified single-line diagram pdf file with ending __network_visualization.pdf_ to make sure the interconnections have been correctly defined.
+To verify that the system topology is specified correctly, set _visualize_network=True_ in the [frequency_sweep](../Source/ztoolacdc/frequency_sweep.py) function returns a simplified single-line diagram pdf file with ending __network_visualization.pdf_ to make sure the interconnections have been correctly defined.
 <!---This is done via the modified network undirected graph, i.e. adjacent matrix but diagonals are 1 when there is no other scan block from that node onwards.--->

 ![topology specification example](../Doc/topology.png)

-4. Specify the basic simulation settings and frequency range for the study to the frequency scan and small-signal stability analysis functions
+4. Specify the basic simulation settings and frequency range for the study

 The next step is to introduce the scan parameters in the corresponding python script.
 The parameters, which are self-descriptive, are provided to the [frequency_sweep](../Source/ztoolacdc/frequency_sweep.py) function which performs the frequency-domain characterization.
-You can read about the function's documentation by typing `help(name_of_the_function)` in a python terminal.
+You can read about the function's documentation by typing `help(name_of_the_function)` in a python terminal after importing the function, or at the end of the corresponding python file.

 ```
 """ Simple script template for the frequency sweep and frequency-domain analysis of an EMT model"""